TheodoreAouad/MorphoNet/README.md

 I personally use the code in a Python [virtual environment](https://docs.python.org/3/library/venv.html).

+> Note: If you train for a denoising task, the `--sel` argument is automatically ignored; on the other hand, if you train for a morphological operation, the `--percentage` is automatically ignored.

 ## Other Information

 Bunch of things are not yet reimplemented or perfect, but you can already find here a lot of the papers' basis.
 I will also make sure more tests are written.